jhvst/jhvst.github.io/projects/rivi/semantics/main.md

                           ┘
 ```

-A sum reduction would be:
+A sum reduction using SPIR-V semantics would be:

 ```
   {≠⥊+´}⌾(1⊏⊢) 10¨idx